cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 System Memory: 73.8 GB free 25 GB
 ```

-You can see the CPU parameters on the CI machines by executing command
+You can see the CPU parameters on the CI machines by executing the command below.

 ```shell
 node -p 'os.cpus()'